softmuneeb/MERN-AWS-projects/ReadMe.md

 WHATSAPP ME +923348438939
 CAN NOT UNDERSTAND CODE?

+Critical:
+// TODO: correct the logic balance + nonce OR tx + last updated
+// TODO: minus the balance upon withdrawal
+// TODO: test it saparately also...
+0.05 TON tx fee, 0.2 TON -> 0.1 TON (after tx fee cut)

+// TODO: script to regularly calculate funds inside system vs funds on blockchain !!!!
+// TODO: if users go to 1000, or Millions then any problem in loop?...
+// TODO: add in DB that TON left from system

+// DONE: only admin can access this function

+Nice to do:
 // TODO: ENHANCE SPEED TO REPLY / RUN MONGO LOCAL
+// TODO: it should come from env
+// TODO: optimize database read writes...

+Optional:

+Dont understand:
+// TODO: user.balance -> user.referralEarnings, user.sevenStartPoolEarnings, user.recycleEarnings,
+// TODO: if address is invalid tell users

 Make video to explain code... how to use bot, how to add fetaure? remove, update.